|

 encoding

-indir 50 recursion limit for indirect
+indir 50 recursion limit for indirect magic

-name 100 use count limit for name/use
+name 150 use count limit for name/use magic

 regex 8K length limit for regex searches